bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:25:07

 Okay.
-Yeah, so there's this Music family of signing protocols for multi-sig, that's why it's called Music.
+Yeah, so there's this `MuSig` family of `signing protocols` for `multi-sig`, that's why it's called MuSig.
 Don't know who came up with it.

 Speaker 0: 00:25:16